kdpuvvadi/blog/_posts/2024-08-06-ssl-certificates-for-tailscale-nodes-with-nginx-proxy.md

 tags: [ssl, tls, tailscale, vpn, nginx, proxy]
 ---

 If any nodes behind `tailscale` VPN serving any application and don't want the hassle of setting up reverse proxy with domain and managing the certificates with your own domain, tailscale Provisions `Let's Encrypt` certificates and manages them.
-But we can uses them how ever we want and configure them how even we want.
+But we can use them however we want and configure them how ever we want.

 ## Enable settings

 First we need to enable two settings on tailscale dashboard.
-Visit the dashboard and go to dns
+Visit the dashboard and go to DNS.

 - Enable `MagicDNS`
 - Enable `HTTPS Certificates`